QUERY WHERE Clause in Google Sheets

 To exclude a specific value, use !=:

-=QUERY(A1:G11, "SELECT * WHERE C != 'Hogwarts'") This returns all rows except the two Hogwarts transactions.
+=QUERY(A1:G11, "SELECT * WHERE C != 'Whitehall'") This returns all rows except the two Whitehall transactions.

 Filter by Number